athombv/com.mipow-example/README.md

 To make sure the lights turn on and off quickly the connection will not be closed.
 However, a polling mechanism has been implemented to synchronize the colors of the lights with Homey and quickly reconnect in case a light has been manually turned off.

 Each type of Mipow device can be identified by a service UUID which is exposed in the advertisement.
 The lights are being set by writing to the color characteristic `0000fffc00001000800000805f9b34fb` or to the animation characteristic `0000fffb00001000800000805f9b34fb`.

+Read more about developing Bluetooth Low Energy apps for Homey at https://apps.developer.homey.app/wireless/bluetooth.